Yesterday, I read Shawn Blanc’s new piece, The Root of Non-Writing. Fittingly, I was procrastinating from working on an article at the time.

 Shawn talks about the value of gaining momentum, and the need to push past fear of the first draft.
 I’d certainly agree with that.
 I’m always fascinated to read about other writers’ processes, and in keeping with that I’d like to share some of my own reflections on writing.

 I usually realise that I want to write about a topic before I’ve worked out what my argument is.
 The act of writing about it helps me discover my position, or at least to hone it into something coherent and hopefully interesting.
-I think it’s absolutely fine to; indeed, I think that doing so produces more honest and better-reasoned results.
+I think it’s absolutely fine to use writing as a means to explore a subject; indeed, I think that doing so produces more honest and better-reasoned results.
 Writing is too useful a tool to save for the end of the journey.

 I arrange my notes in a text file, add some space above them, and then start writing at the top of the file, transforming a note into a thought or section and removing it.
 Thus, I write against or through my notes.
 Preparation is essential: your thoughts have to be in order to make that system work.
 I use simple bulleted lists to organise points - a list for each topic or section, with a maximum of two indentation-levels.
 It’s simple, and it works.